-The following is a review of the essence of behavioral economics.
-Behavioral economics, a field studied by Kahneman and others, is represented mainly by two broad frameworks, "heuristics" and "prospect theory."
-Both are derived from the large number of experiments that have tested the various hypotheses of human behavior.
-They suggest that in general people's judgment and decision making under uncertainty may differ from those of the rational agents assumed in neoclassical economics.
-However, they also find that people's behavior is not totally irrational in the sense that their judgmental biases are not completely random, but rather systematic.
+Following is a review of the essence of behavioral economics.
+Behavioral economics, a field studied by Kahneman and others, is mainly represented by two broad frameworks; "heuristics" and "prospect theory."
+Both are derived from the large number of experiments that have tested the various hypothesis of human behavior.
+They suggest that in general, people's judgment and decision making under uncertainty may differ from those of the rational agents assumed in neoclassical economics.
+However, they also find that people's behavior is not totally irrational in the sense that the judgmental biases of people are not completely random, but rather systematic.

 "Heuristics" describes how there are certain systematic patterns in people's decision making when they face a problem under uncertainty.
-Kahneman and others suggest that people do not make perfectly rational judgments based on all of the information which is available, but rather make simpler judgments based on a more confined information set.
+Kahneman and others suggest that people do not make perfectly rational judgments based on all of the information that is available, but rather make simpler judgments based on a more confined information set.
 They note that although this behavioral characteristic may lead to "judgmental biases," those biases are systematic and predictable.
 In addition, considering the cost of assessing broad classes of information, this behavior can be regarded as bounded-rational.
-There are several types of heuristics, such as "representativeness heuristics" (people tend to exaggerate how often a small sample closely resembles the population or underlying probability distribution that generates the sample) or "availability heuristics" (people tend to overuse salient and memorable information from their daily lives and rely less on more statistical information).
+There are several types of heuristics, such as "representativness heuristics (people tend to exaggerate how often a small sample closely resembles the population or underlying probability distribution that generates the sample)" or "availability heuristics (people tend to overuse salient and memorable information from their daily life and rely less on more statistical information)".